learn-with-me/Development-Setup-Handbook/R/README.md

     > install.packages("dplyr")      // Makes describing the steps and program execution, fast and easy
     > install.packages("tidyr")      // Makes it easy to tidy your data

-When you exit the R prompt, make sure to save the workspace if you want to avoid downloading the same packages again in future.
+When you exit the R prompt, make sure to save the workspace image if you want to avoid downloading the same packages again in future.
 ```

 ##### Install RStudio